XimenaPTM/XimenaPTM/README.md

 ## Hello everyone 👋, I am Ximena 👩‍💻

-<h3> 👨🏻•💻 About Me </h3>
+<h3> 🙆‍💻 About Me </h3>

-- 🙆‍♀️ &nbsp; A data analyst, motivated to lear and give my best.
+- 🤗 &nbsp; I am a data analyst, motivated to learn and give my best.

 - 🔭 &nbsp; I have just finished a Data Analyst bootcamp and I am ready to put all the knowledge I have acquired into practice.

-- 🎓 &nbsp; Studyed Sociology, a master degree in Antropology and a master degree in Education.
+- 🎓 &nbsp; I studyed Sociology, a master degree in Antropology and a master degree in Education.

-- 🌱 &nbsp; Learning about Power BI, MongoDB.
+- 🌱 &nbsp; I am learning about Power BI, MongoDB.

-- 🔄 &nbsp; Experience working with Agile methodology.
+- 🔄 &nbsp; I have experience working with Agile methodology.

 <h3>🛠 Tech Stack</h3>